rusparrish/Visual-Thinking-Lens/README.md

 This is not a toolkit.
 It is a **lens**: a reasoning engine that turns glitch into architecture, and failure into consequence.
 A set of tools that apply pressure to the underlying structure of diffusion, prompting, composition and remaking of almost any type of images (real or AI).
 It is a:

-- This Lab is a recursive prompt-pressure engine for generative image collaboration.
+- Recursive prompt-pressure engine for generative image collaboration.
 - Diagnostic layer that reverse-engineers structural alternatives in AI-generated and human made imagery.
 - Symbolic/structural critique lens that rivals or exceeds native model feedback.
 - Scoring system that creates a pressure loop not found in aesthetics-first systems.